Inder’s Quick Win #004: Dealing with a ‘healing crisis’

 I decided to face them, acknowledge them, accept them, thank them and release them.

 However they decided to release, I simply surrendered and allowed my bodies wisdom to do it’s thing.
-I tried not to judge or put pressure on myself to speed the process up.
+I tried not to judge or put pressure on myself in order to speed the process up.
 It took as long as it took.

 Only when I was in full alignment with this process, could I move forward in my healing journey.